Bioconversion: Building a sustainable future with insects

 Discover our bioconversion journey in Aotearoa (New Zealand)

-This project is co-funded by New Zealand's Ministry for Primary Industries (MPI) through the Sustainable Food and Fibre Futures fund (SFF Futures), and Veolia has teamed up with Plant & Food Research Institute and Massey University to carry out this feasibility study, under the guidance of our expert team based in Asia.
-We are supplying New Zealand with a containerised lab that enables us to conduct insect trials from various sources of organic by-products.
-This feasibility study marks the development and operation of New Zealand's first small scale pilot facility for insect bioconversion.
-In parallel, Massey University will play a large role in certifying our insect products to ensure we’re providing quality end-products to New Zealand manufacturing companies.
-This project will contribute to a sustainable future, rethinking agriculture and waste management at a local level.
+Veolia is excited to share the progress of our bioconversion project in Palmerston North, on Aotearoa New Zealand's North Island.
+This project, co-funded by New Zealand's Ministry for Primary Industries (MPI) through the Sustainable Food and Fibre Futures fund (SFF Futures), is a collaboration between Veolia, Plant & Food Research Institute, and Massey University.
+Under the guidance of our expert team based in Asia, we have established a containerised lab that enables us to conduct insect trials using various sources of organic by-products.
+This initiative has led to the development and operation of New Zealand's first small-scale pilot facility for insect bioconversion.
+Massey University plays a crucial role in certifying our insect products, ensuring we provide quality end-products to New Zealand manufacturing companies.
+This project is actively contributing to a sustainable future, rethinking agriculture and waste management at a local level.

-What if you could contribute to a more sustainable food supply?
+Contributing to a more sustainable food supply

 Frequently asked questions